hpi-epic/pricewars-consumer/README.md

 ### Consumer Behaviors

-Via settings, the distribution across those available behaviors is defined as percentage.
-In the consumer logic then, each behavior is called and executed dynamically based on the provided behavior method name and its distribution.

-#### Existing behaviors
+The consumer chooses a random buying behavior for each buying decision.
+The buying behaviors have weights that determine how frequently each behavior is chosen.

+The implemented behaviors are:

 * [buy_first](https://github.com/hpi-epic/pricewars-consumer/blob/master/lib/buyingbehavior.rb#L24)